i General legal framework

 i Definition of the relevant market

-The Swiss authorities generally rely on the test of cross-price elasticity and the SSNIP (small but significant and non-transitory increase in price) test to determine the relevant product market.7 In the context of an abuse of dominance case, it needs to be assessed whether the allegedly disadvantaged opposite side of the market (i.e., the trading partners of the dominant undertaking) could switch to alternative offers from a product, geographic and temporal perspective.8 If there are reasonable alternative offers for the opposite side of the market, it is likely that the undertaking considered is not dominant on a certain market.
+The Swiss authorities generally rely on the test of cross-price elasticity and the small but significant and non-transitory increase in price (SSNIP) test to determine the relevant product market.6 In the context of an abuse of dominance case, it needs to be assessed whether the allegedly disadvantaged opposite side of the market (i.e., the trading partners of the dominant undertaking) could switch to alternative offers from a product, geographic and temporal perspective.7 If there are reasonable alternative offers for the opposite side of the market, it is likely that the undertaking considered is not dominant on a certain market.

-It should be noted the ComCo has previously considered cases in which the market has incorrectly been defined too broadly due to the presence of already monopolistic prices (‘cellophane fallacy’).9
+The ComCo has previously considered cases in which the market has incorrectly been defined too broadly due to the presence of already monopolistic prices ('cellophane fallacy').8

-According to Article 4 Paragraph 2 of the Cartel Act, an undertaking is dominant if it can to an appreciable extent behave independently of other market participants (competitors, suppliers or buyers).
+According to Article 4, Paragraph 2 of the Cartel Act, an undertaking is dominant if it can to an appreciable extent behave independently of other market participants (competitors, suppliers or buyers).
 In the course of the amendment of the Cartel Act in 2003, the text in brackets defining other market participants was added.
 According to the Message of the Federal Council, the aim of this amendment is to ensure that authorities do not rely only upon market structure data to determine whether an undertaking is dominant, but also take into consideration the actual relations of dependence on the market.
-The ComCo has had the occasion to discuss the amended wording of Article 4 Paragraph 2 of the Cartel Act.10 It has generally confirmed the previous understanding of dominance (i.e., the capacity to behave independently on the market), but has, in addition, specified under which circumstances actual relations of dependence would also fall under Article 4 Paragraph 2 of the Cartel Act (and thus be subject to abuse of dominance rules).
-It should be noted that, based on the wording of Article 4 Paragraph 2 of the Cartel Act, market dominance may exist both on the supply as well as on the demand side.
+The ComCo has had the occasion to discuss the amended wording of Article 4, Paragraph 2 of the Cartel Act.9 It has generally confirmed the previous understanding of dominance (i.e., the capacity to behave independently on the market), but has, in addition, specified under which circumstances actual relations of dependence would also fall under Article 4, Paragraph 2 of the Cartel Act (and thus be subject to abuse of dominance rules).
+Based on the wording of Article 4, Paragraph 2 of the Cartel Act, market dominance may exist both on the supply as well as on the demand side.

-In its decisional practice, the ComCo has developed several indicators taken into account in the assessment of potential collective dominance:15
+In its decisional practice, the ComCo has developed several indicators taken into account in the assessment of potential collective dominance:14

-- high market concentration (the fewer companies are active on a certain market, the more likely it is for collusion to occur);
+- high market concentration (the fewer companies are active in a certain market, the more likely it is for collusion to occur);

 - similar and stable market shares;